 These examples could be multiplied manifold.
 The Republic of India is a Union of twenty-eight states, some larger than France and Germany.
-Yet not even the biggest or most important of these states have had their histories written.
+Yet very few of these states have had their histories written.

-Again, there are no serious biographies of some of the key figures in our modern history: such as E. M. S. Namboodiripad and Sheikh Abdullah or (to take figures from very different fields) Pandit Ravi Shankar or Dhirubhai Ambani.
+Again, there are also few serious biographies of some of the key figures in our modern history: such as E. M. S. Namboodiripad and Sheikh Abdullah or (to take figures from very different fields) Pandit Ravi Shankar or Dhirubhai Ambani.

 Given India’s size, its importance, and its interest, and given that this is our country, the lack of good research on its modern history is unfortunate.
 It is this lack that the New India Foundation seeks to address, by sponsoring high-quality original research on different aspects of independent India.
 Its activities include the granting of fellowships, the organizing of lectures, and the publication of books on the history and culture of independent India.

 The Economist, in its issue of 21st March 2009, wrote of the New India Foundation as follows: ‘A promising alliance between an industrious scholar and a scholarly industrialist, the foundation brings to mind the Lunar Society of Georgian Birmingham, which counted among its members James Watt, perfecter of the steam engine, and Erasmus Darwin, grandfather of Charles’.